CodePeeler/workflow-service/README.md

 # Messaging with Spring AMQP (RabbitMQ)

 ## Details
 Initial rough draft of a Workflow Orchestrator.
 A Spring Boot service that leverages Spring's RabbitMQ library for messaging.
 The application includes both Producer and Consumer.
 The message broker is not included.
 However, details for spining-up a RabbitMQ docker image are given below.
+Plese see the [documentation](./docs) for further details about this serverice.

 ## Build source code